kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

 vote.

-Likewise, members of the TSC may propose that a member be removed which should result in a vote.
+Likewise, members of the TSC may propose that a member be removed which should result in a motion and a vote.
 Members who have not been active for over a year should be notified and considered for removal from TSC in order to keep the list up-to-date with the reality of the project.

+The criteria for removing a member aren't strictly defined either, in the end it's up to the TSC to vote and judge whether a member should be removed due to inactivity.
+Members who commit acts that pose a threat to the stability of the project may also be removed following a TSC vote.

+### Duties

+Each TSC member is responsible for taking part in making important technical decisions.
+As members are ideally also maintainers or active developers, it makes sense to have a committee to discuss the general roadmap or design principles to ensure cohesion within the project.
+It should become a natural progression when new members join the TSC to facilitate coordination with others who have been involved for a long time.

-Active members are typically expected to:
+In practice, active members are typically expected to:

 * attend TSC meetings (monthly)
 * participate in votes